district10/cmake-templates/README.md

 ## Koan

 -   CMake's documentation is not for human.
 It really smells
--   Adapt to different standards is by no means easy
+-   Adapt to various standards is by no means easy, it's kind of brain fucking